mroshaw/mroshaw.github.io/Subnautica2/yourfirstmod/configurethemod.md

 `UEHelpers` is a utility library bundled with UE4SS that provides some handy convenience functions.
 We're not using it a lot here, but it's good practice to include it.
 You can see what functions it offers in the [UE4SS GitHub repository](https://github.com/UE4SS-RE/RE-UE4SS/blob/main/assets/Mods/shared/UEHelpers/UEHelpers.lua).
 Our little log helper simply prefixes our print output with the mod name, which makes it easy to spot our messages in the UE4SS console.

 Having a `debugMode` is really useful.
 You can refer to this in your code to add additional functionality and logging that you use while you're developing the mod.
 For example, you might log additional information or debug messages, or you might skip or add specific functionality when debugging is enabled.
-You can quickly change this between `true` and `false` as your working.
+You can quickly change this between `true` and `false` as you're working.
 Just remember to ship your mod with `debugMode` set to `false`.

 ## Finding the player's attribute set